School for American Crafts: Alfred University

 In July 1946 the School for American Craftsmen relocated to Alfred University in Alfred, New York.
 There it was given space in the former Crandall Hall barn.

 The program was framed as a two-year certificate program, the major crafts offered being metalsmithing, wrought iron, pottery, textiles, and woodworking.
 The class schedule required a commitment of 40 hours per week and 11 months a year.
 Producing marketable goods and selling them through America House was still a major focus, but there was no longer an industry-style production system.

 An influential voice at the school was Frances Wright Caroé, the director of America House.
 She served on the review committee, and taught classes on production and marketing.

 As of January 1947, faculty included Ernest Frank Brace (woodworking), Edwin Blanchard Brown (design), Ethel Irene Mitchell (textiles), Linn Lovejoy Phelan (pottery), Herbert H. Sanders (pottery), Alden Hewes Wood (metalsmithing) and Laurits Christian Eichner (metalsmithing).

 Other early faculty included Charles Reese, and Philip Morton.
 Early students included Ronald Hayes Pearson and his sister, Lorna Pearson Watson.

 Harold James Brennan became director of SAC in 1948, and focused much of his work on seeking out skilled faculty.
 Faced with a lack of qualified American craftspeople, he recruited faculty from Denmark for metalsmithing and woodworking.
 Among the new faculty was Danish-trained silversmith John Prip, who was born in New York but grew up in Denmark.
 He apprenticed as a silversmith in his father's business, and attended Copenhagen Technical College where he worked with Evald Nielson.
 He joined the School for American Craftsmen in 1948.
 Prip has been credited with helping to connect the design and craft cultures of Europe and America.

-Danish studio furniture designer Tage Frid was also recruited in 1948, to teach woodworkinug at the School for American Craftsmen.
+Danish studio furniture designer Tage Frid was also recruited in 1948, to teach woodworking at the School for American Craftsmen.
 His work was Danish-modern in style with light, delicate lines and curves that emphasized natural qualities of the wood.
 Frid is considered an originator of the studio furniture movement and credited with having "tremendous impact" on studio furniture making through his own work and the work of his students.